 Technically, this is also true of Montgomery Falsworth, aka "Union Jack", the British counterpart to Captain America.
 However, Falsworth is not a costumed hero in this movie so there would be no reason to say the name at all.

 In Captain America: The Winter Soldier: Crossbones and Batroc the Leaper are only referred to by their civilian names, Brock Rumlow and Georges...
 Batroc.
 Rumlow may take up the name Crossbones in future installments.
 Sam Wilson is called "Falcon" by Maria Hill in the final battle, and this is also the name of the flight pack model he uses.
 The "Winter Soldier" codename is invoked frequently, but the heroes stop calling him this once they find out that he is Bucky Barnes.
-Red Skull is still dead, but when he's mentioned, he's mentioned as Red Skull.
 Finally, Sharon Carter is referred to as "Agent 13" throughout most of the movie, with Natasha only revealing her first name during the movie's last scene.

 From multiple movies, Natasha Romanov's handle of "Black Widow" never comes up in Iron Man 2, and is only used in The Avengers twice.
 In the first instance, it was spoken in Russian, so anyone watching the film outside of its Russian dub actually only gets to read the name in subtitle form.
 Its other brief appearance is on the screen of a dossier Coulson is viewing.
-It's also not used very much in Winter Soldier, if at all.
+It's used all of once in The Winter Soldier, where a HYDRA agent refers to her as Black Widow while telling Rumlow to stop her.

 In The Avengers, Clint Barton is called "Hawkeye" all of once by the Black Widow during the Battle of New York.
 It appears to be his radio callsign, with the name appearing briefly when Coulson is viewing his dossier in the film's beginning.
 The closest anyone comes otherwise is Dr. Erik Selvig semi-dismissively calling him "the Hawk".
 During his prior cameo in Thor it wasn't even alluded to.